awsdocs/aws-doc-sdk-examples/python/example_code/s3/file_transfer/README.rst

 When the file to transfer is larger than the specified threshold, the transfer manager automatically uses multipart uploads or downloads.
-This example shows how to use several of the available transfer manager settings and reports thread usage and time to transfer.
+This example shows how to use several of the available transfer manager settings, and reports thread usage and time to transfer.

 Contents
 ================

-The example contains two files.
+The example contains the following two files.

 file_transfer.py
     Creates and calls Boto 3 resources to configure the transfer manager and